philipwilson/Python-Notes/outline.md

   * [Using Inheritance]()
   * [Multiple Inheritance]()
   * [The Role of Objects]()

+### Lecture 8:  Implementing New Classes and Objects

 * [Implementing Classes and Objects]()
   * [Instances]()
   * [Classes]()